-On social media, co-sleeping and sleep training exist on two sides of a spectrum.
+Infant co-sleeping is a fraught topic.
+On social media, in particular, co-sleeping (sharing a bed with your baby) and sleep training exist on two sides of a spectrum.
 Both are praised by some and vilified by others, and there is little compromise or nuance to be had.
 One difference, though, is that it’s easy to find medical experts (pediatricians, in particular) who support sleep training.
 Pediatricians who advocate for infant co-sleeping are fewer, especially given the American Academy of Pediatrics guidelines on it (more on those below).

-What is the prevalence of infant co-sleeping?
+How common is infant co-sleeping?

 Our best data on infant co-sleeping prevalence in the U.S. comes from a set of surveys called the Pregnancy Risk Assessment Monitoring System, or PRAMS, which are run at the state level and ask new parents a series of questions about their baby.
 These surveys are done early in life, with an average age of around 4 months and virtually all infants under 6 months — in other words, the ideal age group to evaluate the prevalence of infant co-sleeping.